csr632/react-di/README.md

 ## Workflow

-- Split your app logic and state into multiple services.
+- Split your app logic and state into multiple services:
   - shared state.
   - side effects.
 Can be async.
     - procedures to update state.